How to manage teams remotely – 9 key tips

 Try to also meet one on one with all your direct reports at least weekly while everyone is remote.
 These can be formal recurring meetings on your calendar or “virtual coffees” where you share an informal video chat with no set agenda.

 When you’re talking with individual team members, let them know you’re listening and care about their health and well-being.
 Ask how they and their families are doing and give them time to talk about whatever is on their minds.
 If they are parents, acknowledge the difficulty of navigating this new normal with children.
 It’s also okay to be vulnerable and let them know that you have questions and worries too (without focusing too much time on yourself).

 6. Be informed

 Misinformation and speculation can be damaging in times of crisis, and your team is counting on you for clarity and guidance.
 Do research and be informed on important topics for your business and team including (but not limited to) the coronavirus.
 Find credible information and share it with your team, distilling any key points that are especially relevant to them.
 By staying on top of the news and finding quality analysis on the coronavirus, I concluded that our team should start working remotely several days before even the most responsive companies in our region had acted.
 And by implementing 100 percent remote work earlier than most, I was also able to help my organization better-anticipate some of the requests and challenges they would face.

 7. Be transparent

-Transparency is a top priority for leaders in a crisis.
+Transparency should be a top priority for leaders during a crisis to be sure, but on a day-to-day level too.
 Be clear about what you do and do not know.
 Don’t spread rumors, but also do not wait for every detail to be ironed out before sharing important information.
 For example, if you know a key policy is changing, you can tell your team the change is coming but you don’t know the details yet.
-That transparency will be appreciated and build trust.
+That transparency will be appreciated and builds trust.